How Much Can You Save with Solar Panels in the Philippines?

 How Solar Panels Save You Money

 Solar savings come from three sources working together.
-Understanding each one helps you set realistic expectations for your system.
+Understanding each one helps you set realistic expectations for your system, and all three become available only once the solar panel installation process in the Philippines reaches Meralco energization.

 1. Daytime Self-Consumption